ehForwarderBot/efb-telegram-master/readme_translations/ro_RO.mo.rst

 In EFB v2, the framework added support to message editing and removal, and so does ETM.
-However, due to the limitation of Telegram Bot API, although you may have selected “Delete for the bot”, or “Delete for everyone” while deleting messages, the bot would not know anything about it.
-Therefore, if you want your message to be removed from a remote chat, edit your message and prepend it with rm` (it’s R, M, and ~`, not single quote), so that the bot knows that you want to delete the message.
+However, due to the limitation of Telegram Bot API, although you may have selected “Delete for the bot”, or “Delete for everyone” while deleting messages, the bot would **not** know anything about it.
+Therefore, if you want your message to be removed from a remote chat, edit your message and prepend it with ``rm``` (it’s ``R``, ``M``, and ``~```, not single quote), so that the bot knows that you want to delete the message.

+Alternatively, you can also reply ``/rm`` to a message to remove it from its remote chat.
+This can be useful when you cannot edit the message directly (sticker, location, etc.), or when the message is not sent via ETM.

-Please also notice that some channels may not support editing and/or deleting messages depends on their implementations.
+Please also notice that some slave channels may not support editing and/or deleting messages depends on their implementations.

 ``/chat``: Chat head